 Rosa Town, i-THRIVE Grids Research Officer, discusses the results from the ‘Using i-THRIVE Grids to Improve Shared Decision Making’ i-THRIVE Academy Module pilot.

 The i-THRIVE Grids are paper-based decision aids co-produced with young people, parents, and mental health professionals.
 The grids were funded by a Health Foundation ‘Innovating for Improvement’ grant.
 They have since been introduced in the North East London NHS Foundation Trust (NELFT) as part of the i-THRIVE Scaling Up Improvement Project, also funded by the Health Foundation.
 These tools can be used with a young person, a parent, and a mental health professional to facilitate conversation around treatment or care.
 To date, eight one-page grids have been developed covering low mood, self-harm, ADHD, and generalised anxiety.
 Five of the grids have received endorsement from NICE as of June 2018.

 Decision aids like the i-THRIVE Grids have been shown to increase the likelihood that patients have better knowledge of options and outcomes, feel more comfortable with the choice they make about treatment or care, and have an improved perception of involvement in shared decision making.
 However, it is important that healthcare professionals are trained to use these tools to ensure that they are being used in accordance with best practice in shared decision making.

-The i-THRIVE Grids Academy Module pilot was developed by Rosa Town, Research Officer for i-THRIVE Grids, in collaboration with the i-THRIVE Core Team and the i-THRIVE Scaling Up Team in NELFT, to train mental health professionals to use the i-THRIVE Grids in their practice.
+The i-THRIVE Grids Academy Module pilot was developed by Rosa Town, Research Officer for i-THRIVE Grids, in collaboration with the National i-THRIVE Programme team and the i-THRIVE Scaling Up Team in NELFT, to train mental health professionals to use the i-THRIVE Grids in their practice.
 Entitled ‘Using i-THRIVE Grids to Improve Shared Decision Making’, the training includes:

 - An overview of the concept of shared decision making

-- A recap of the THRIVE conceptual framework (Wolpert et al., 2016) and i-THRIVE
+- A recap of the THRIVE Framework for system change (Wolpert et al., 2019) and i-THRIVE

 - An introduction to the i-THRIVE Grids